ybmirz/Notes/BSc Notes/Semester 4/Languages and Computation/Automata Theory.md

  The study of this connect deeply with [[Formal Languages]], as it creates methods for *specifying* formal languages are very important in many areas of CS;
-	- [[Context Free Grammar]] are very useful when designing software that processes data with *recursion*, like the parser in a compiler.
+	- [[Context Free Languages#Context-Free Grammar]] are very useful when designing software that processes data with *recursion*, like the parser in a compiler.
 	- [[Regular Expression]] are very useful for specifying lexical aspects of programming languages and search patterns

 >  A study of abstract machines and automata, as well as the computational problems that can be solved using them